What do the world’s religious traditions teach about the position of the human soul?

 In order to conceal this purest testimony of the true nature of the human soul, a great effort was made to distort and portray the teachings of Buddha as a “soulles religion”.
 This work was done by Masonic translators of Buddhist texts in Western languages.

-The Buddha did not speak of the soul as our lasting property, for it would thus have the opposite effect, when something like that is said to the unenlightened mind, then it exchanges the information about it with the knowledge of it, and makes a religion or a dogma from it.
+The Buddha did not speak of the soul as our lasting property, for it would thus have the opposite effect, when something like that is said to an unenlightened mind, then it confuses the information about it with the knowledge of it, and makes a religion or a dogma out of it.

 On the other hand, it is not necessary for the soul to convince itself that it is what it is.
-The Buddha was just talking about awakening and practice of revival.
+Buddha was simply teaching about the awakening and the practice of revival.
 And nothing else.

 This practice takes place only by awareness, i.e. by distinguishing pure consciousness from everything that it is not.
 He said that there was nothing permanent in anything, and it is what physicists say today, but he did not point to nonsense, but to the true nature of existence and, indirectly, to the consciousness that recognizes it, which must be independent and objective in relation to all that it realizes.

-The consciousness with which a person wakes up in Buddhism is the consciousness of the soul.
+The consciousness with which a person becomes awakened in Buddhism is the consciousness of the soul.
 He spoke clearly against nothingness and against eternalism, against any kind of substance.
 He talked about the middle path, i.e. the path from the center, the path of purification from all attitudes and viewpoints, the path of revival.